Futsch1/medTimer/CONTRIBUTING.md

 ## Contributing translations

 Translations are welcome.
-If you have any questions about a translation, please [open an issue](https://github.com/futsch1/MedTimer/issues) or contact the project author.
-New translation or updates to existing ones should be provided via pull request.
-However, these changes would also be accepted as attachment to issues.
+You can use [Weblate](https://hosted.weblate.org/projects/medtimer/) to provide your translation or provide a merge request.

 ### App text translations